 - Prepare or organize online storefront marketing material, including product descriptions or subject lines, optimizing content to search engine criteria.

 - Promote products in online communities through weblog or discussion-forum postings, e-mail marketing programs, or online advertising.

 - Disclose merchant information and terms and policies of transactions in online or offline materials.

 - Create or distribute offline promotional material, such as brochures, pamphlets, business cards, stationary, or signage.

-When polled, Online Merchants say the following skills are most frequently used in their jobs:
+Online Merchants state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.